Be’chol Lashon Leadership Academy

 Karen Gritz was born in Bogotá, Colombia.
 She holds a BA in Communications and Journalism from the Pontificia Universidad Javeriana and recently obtained a Master’s degree in Jewish Studies from Columbia University.
 She is the author of The Patriarch, a book that reconstructs the history of the Jewish community of Bogota through the memories of her grandfather.
 Currently, she works with Kulanu assisting emerging and isolated Jewish Communities around the globe, and with UJA-Federation’s New York Jews of Color Professional Network.

-Haftam Yitzhak was born in Ethiopia in 1987 during a time of civil war and famine.
-Her family was able to escape Ethiopia when she was four when they made it to Israel.
+Haftam Yitzhak Heathwood was born in Ethiopia in 1987 during a time of civil war and famine.
+Her family was able to escape Ethiopia when she was four and they made it to Israel.
 She grew up in the town of Beit She’an before she served two years in the Israeli Defense Forces.
 After her time in the service, she came to the United States as an au pair.
 She moved to NYC in 2011 where she met her husband, Kevin, in 2013.
 Haftam and her husband now live in Harlem where she is a student at BMCC majoring in Childhood Education.

 Research Fellow, Be'chol Lashon

 Beza Abebe was born in Yabello, Ethiopia, a small town close to the border of Kenya.
 She grew up in Hawassa and received her LLB from Hawassa University.
 In 2009, at the age of 23, she moved to Israel and officially made aliyah in 2014.
 For the last 10 years, she worked in Jewish philanthropic organizations in Israel that strive for the integration, empowerment and equality of the Ethiopian Jewish community.
 She worked at Tebeka, advocating for the Ethiopian community, and The David Foundation, which works on leadership and education for Ethiopian Jews.